 - If you only choose low-intensity classes where your heart rate does not spike up and you barely break a sweat, this means you’re not burning enough calories to lose weight.

 - If you’re choosing classes that do not require hard work (recovery rides or beginner classes) and you stay away from more advanced workouts (long-distance endurance and strength).

 One of the reasons why people may not be losing weight with a peloton is becasue of too much stress in their lives, which increases their daily allostatic load.

 - The allostatic load is the accumulation of all physical and psychological stressors like highly demanding jobs, caregiving, family situations, and other things that increase your stress.

 - It stimulates the sympathetic nervous system and increases overall stress levels.

 - The sympathetic nervous system elevates glucose levels, increases the heart rate, and increases cortisol levels (plus, studies have shown that increased sympathetic activity is related to weight gain).

 Take a look that the graph below.

-On the other hand, if the workout is done too much, too often, and too intensely, we don’t recover from it efficiently.
+The problem is when you do too much, too often, and don’t spend enough time to recover from it efficiently.
 That is bad stress.

 What makes the exercise “too much” or “too often” will depend on a host of factors and what else is going on in your life right now (your allostatic load).